RedisLabs/redislabs-docs/content/rc/quick-setup-redis-cloud.md

 alwaysopen: false
 categories: ["RC Essentials"]
 ---
-To quickly setup Redis Cloud Essentials:
+To quickly set up Redis Cloud Essentials:

 1. Sign up for a Redis Cloud Essentials account.
 1. Create a new subscription.
-1. Setup a database.
+1. Set up a database.
 1. Connect to your Database.

 {{< youtube I9sPna1OOUg >}}